David Azofeifa

 Romans 10:13–15 (NIV)

-I want to confront you with a truth: we are responsible for helping people know Jesus.
-Many quote the phrase “the Lord added to their number daily those who were being saved” (Acts 2:47), as if it happened automatically.
-But that verse comes after a description of a church that was alive, devoted, generous, present, and visible:
+I want to confront you with a truth: we are responsible for helping people come to know Jesus.
+Many quote the line “the Lord added to their number daily those who were being saved” (Acts 2:47, NIV) as if it happened automatically.
+But that verse comes right after a portrait of a church that was alive, devoted, generous, present, and visible:

 They devoted themselves to the apostles’ teaching and to fellowship, to the breaking of bread and to prayer.
 Everyone was filled with awe at the many wonders and signs performed by the apostles.
 All the believers were together and had everything in common.
 They sold property and possessions to give to anyone who had need.
 Every day they continued to meet together in the temple courts.
 They broke bread in their homes and ate together with glad and sincere hearts, praising God and enjoying the favor of all the people.
 And the Lord added to their number daily those who were being saved.